cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/installation/automated-installer.md

 **Important:** Encrypted SSH keys are not supported.

-1. From your terminal, start the DCOS installer with this command.
+1. From your terminal, start the DCOS GUI installer with this command.

         $ sudo bash dcos_generate_config.ee.sh --web